 Although gifts might not have been ‘asked for’, the expectation of additional pay at Christmas is indicated by the fact that, in the Discount Offices presents that were made throughout the year by new customers were kept by the Chief Clerk and distributed as Christmas gratuities.

-It seems that most clerks could expect to receive a few pounds but there are indications that the chief men in each office, who were generally in charge of distributions, ensured they got the lion’s share.
+It seems that most clerks could expect to receive a few pounds but it seems that the chief men in each office, who were generally in charge of distributions, ensured they got the lion’s share.
 Mr Etheridge of the Bullion Office told the Inspectors ‘The money so received is divided, three quarters between the two Chiefs equally, the remainder to the Junior’.

-Moreover in their final report while the Inspectors condemned the practice as giving rise to ‘dissatisfaction & heart-burnings amongst the Clerks themselves, from the unequal distributions in some of the Offices; & what is a matter of much more serious consequence, to give rise to partialities & unjust preferences, towards the Publick’, they also acknowledged:
+Moreover, in their final report to the Bank’s Court of Directors the inspectors who had led the enquiry condemned the practice of tipping because it gave rise to ‘dissatisfaction & heart-burnings amongst the Clerks themselves, from the unequal distributions in some of the Offices; & what is a matter of much more serious consequence, to give rise to partialities & unjust preferences, towards the Publick’, but they also acknowledged:

 ‘we have found it so firmly established, so operating as part of the legal emoluments of Office, handed down to the Clerks from their predecessors, that we think it requires, not only solemn deliberation but an accurate & nice Judgement, to determine whether it were wiser to endeavour at abolishing the practice altogether; or to regulate it, by excluding the Chiefs from any participation, & ordering equal distributions amongst the inferior Clerks…